Female Pattern Hair Loss – Austin, Houston, and Dallas Hair Transplant Surgeon Discusses Causes and Treatments

 Dr. Arocha notes that female pattern hair loss is only one of many reasons a woman may begin to lose her hair.
 Common factors that can induce hair loss in women include hormonal fluctuations, stress, pregnancy, menopause, anemia, thyroid conditions, and vitamin or mineral deficiencies.
 In addition, Dr. Arocha says, some women may also experience hair loss caused by hair styling techniques that damage or break the hair, including braids, ponytails, hair extensions, styling tools, or chemical treatments.

 Regardless of the cause, Dr. Arocha says a number of available hair loss treatment methods can be very effective for restoring the hair.
 For some of his patients, he notes that a topical solution such as ROGAINE® can be a sufficient remedy.
-Other non-surgical options at Dr. Arocha’s practice include Platelet-Rich Plasma Therapy, which utilizes microneedling to stimulate the body’s healing process as well as new hair growth.
+Other non-surgical options at Dr. Arocha’s practice include therapy which utilizes microneedling to stimulate the body’s healing process as well as new hair growth.
 Surgical options such as follicular unit extraction (FUE) can transfer the patient’s hair from a donor site to the thinning areas for exceptionally natural-looking results, says Dr. Arocha.
 His patients who choose FUE have typically been able to enjoy a full head of their own naturally-growing hair that can be cut or styled however they please.

 Ultimately, Dr. Arocha explains, women who are suffering from hair loss should know that it is a very common condition and that advanced treatment options from an experienced hair restoration surgeon can often restore what has been lost with beautiful, long-lasting results.